oracle official Web Site ManualiOracle.it

 (211) - USER2

-where 103 and 211 are the SIDs and LASSI and USER2 are the users that are using it.
+where 103 and 211 are the SIDs and LASSI and USER2 are the users that are using the package.

 September - Hidden Parameters